SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 Structures Are Value Types
 --------------------------

-..
-XXX caveat "usually" value types - or "usually" has value semantics -- if you put a class inside a struct, you don't have value semantics anymore.

 A :newTerm:`value type` is a type whose value is copied when it is assigned to a variable or constant, or when it is passed to a function.

-You've actually been using value types extensively throughout the previous chapters.
+You've already been using value types extensively throughout the previous chapters.
-In fact, all the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays, and dictionaries --- are value types, and are implemented as structures.
+All the basic types in Swift --- integers, floating-point numbers, Booleans, strings, arrays, and dictionaries --- are value types, and are implemented as structures in the standard library.

 Custom structures
 that you build on top of existing standard library value types